What is a Rent-to-Own Agreement?

 - Apply: Prospective tenants fill out a Pre-Qualification Application, along with a full credit and background check.

 - Find a Qualified Home.
 You will then work with a realtor to find an approved property.
 Then, Home Partners will attempt to purchase the home.
-Click here for their Comprehensive Property Guide.
+Click here to see our Comprehensive Property Guide.

 - Home Partners Buys the Home and You Lease the Home.
 You will be required to sign a one-year lease term agreement, as well as the Right to Purchase Agreement.